 Let’s get into a few considerations when adding a gas mask to your kit.

 The best military gas mask needs to fit properly for it to be effective.
 Many of the SWAT police officers I work with say they have to get fitted (certified) twice per year when it comes to their gas masks.

 Gas masks are generally useless when it comes to fitting well on children.
 There are designs for children, but the more research I did, the more those claims became debunked.

 What Will Your Gas Mask Protect Against?Unfortunately, the protection offered by your gas mask is more limited than most are aware of.
 Depending on the filter you use with your mask, not all types of attacks will be covered.

 You must keep in mind that even the expensive filters are only protecting your eyes and lungs.
 When nerve gas such as Sarin, leaches onto other parts of your body, there is still exposure to the harmful effects.

 When it comes to biological concerns such as Anthrax, you can be exposed to it for days without even being aware of its presence.
 So unless you are donning your mask 24/7, you are still exposed to the threat.There are plenty of reasons where I feel that my gas mask will serve me well.
 If you have followed the news in recent times and see how governments around the world are reacting to their citizens.

 Keeping that in mind, my gas mask will still allow me to operate effectively in those conditions.
 In addition, during a crisis, others may try to get into my home to gain supplies.

 Not only does the labored breathing contribute to dehydration, but it also causes me to sweat.
 If you are performing work while wearing your mask, having access to water is something to be factored into your plan.Luckily, many of the quality masks available in today’s market come with a hydration hose.
 The hose is designed to be affixed to a canteen or other water container.

 Effective CommunicationsAnother facet of wearing a gas mask is the ability to communicate effectively.
 If you have heard someone speak through a typical gas mask, it is a cross between listening to someone talk underwater and Darth Vader giving a speech.

 In an emergency, there will be plenty of noise and it will prevent effective communication.
 Add in the labored breathing caused from doing work as well as struggling to get air through your filter, and verbal communication may be impossible.

 Luckily, there are voice amplifiers you can affix to your gas mask.
 The downside is that these amplifiers cost as much, if not more than, the actual gas mask.

-Where to Stage Your Gas Mask
+Where to Stage Your Gas Mask[amazon box=”B003XKXV4G” ]

 As with any other piece of survival gear, if you do not have immediate access to your mask during an emergency, it is basically useless.
 Where we stage our gas masks is half the battle if we hope to bode well during the crisis.

 You can also get a great deal on military surplus masks but please keep in mind that you will get what you pay for.

 I keep my gas mask attached to the molle webbing on my main go bag.
 If an emergency were to occur, I can easily gain access to my mask.

 Practice Often with Your MaskThere is a small percentage of people that will feel claustrophobic when donning a gas mask.
 The one way to best see how you will react when wearing a gas mask is to practice various emergency scenarios while wearing a gas mask.